aviral05/flow-free-solver/README.md

 ## License

-This project is intended for educational and personal use
+This project is an independent educational project and is not affiliated with or endorsed by the creators of Flow Free.
+All game-related trademarks and copyrights belong to their respective owners.